-Marisa Sullivan is a journalist, host, actress and producer living in Downtown Los Angeles and originally hails from Chicago.
+Marisa Sullivan is a writer, journalist, performer and producer living in New York City.

-Marisa has worked as an entertainment journalist in L.A. for nearly a decade, her longest run for Us Weekly magazine (five years on staff as a Senior Reporter and now freelance) where she has also hosted on-camera for the Oscars, Golden Globes, Emmys and Grammys carpets to name a few.
-She covered the 2017 MTV VMAs for Variety magazine and she graced the TMZ newsroom in 2017 as a Senior Producer, covering hard-hitting breaking news stories like the tragic Manchester bombing.
+While in L.A., Sullivan predominantly worked as an entertainment journalist, her longest run for Us Weekly as a Senior staffer: breaking news, lining up exclusives and interviewing talent on-camera for the Oscars, Golden Globes, Emmys and Grammys carpets to name a few.
+She covered the 2017 MTV VMAs for Variety magazine and she graced the TMZ newsroom in 2017 as a Senior Producer, covering global news stories like the tragic Manchester bombing.

 Prior to her run at Us Weekly, Sullivan worked for Bauer Media (In Touch Weekly and Life & Style magazines) as a Senior Reporter and Assignment Editor, climbing up quickly from an entry level position.

-The spunky Chicagoan has interviewed everyone from Kate Winslet to Meryl Streep throughout her career and a highlight was getting flown to Monaco last summer just to interview Kevin Hart at a Pokerstars tournament, where she was helicoptered in, 007-style.
-She has also traveled to Panama, Mexico, Vegas, Dallas, Oregon, Chicago and Iowa for stories and events, including a few Super Bowls and Comic-cons.
-She was recently accepted into the American Society of Journalists and Authors.
+The adaptable self-starter has interviewed everyone from Kate Winslet to Meryl Streep throughout her career and has been flown around the world for press events and interviews, her favorite was a trip to Monaco to interview Kevin Hart at a Pokerstars tournament, where she was helicoptered in 007-style from Nice airport.
+She has also traveled to Panama, Mexico, Vegas, Dallas, Oregon, Chicago and Iowa for ground-reporting and events, including a few Super Bowls and Comic-cons.

-Marisa studied Theatre Arts at the University of Iowa after having performed in plays since the age of 13 in the suburbs of Chicago.
-Her first big TV stint while in college was the “MTV Wanna Be A VJ” contest/show where she beat out 8,000 hopefuls across the nation to compete and guest host at TRL’s studios in New York City’s Times Square.
+Sullivan studied Theatre Arts at the U. of Iowa after performing in plays since the age of 13 in the suburbs of Chicago.
+Her first big TV stint while in college was the MTV’s Wanna Be A VJ contest where she beat out 8,000 hopefuls across the nation to compete and guest host at TRL’s studios in Times Square.
 After a taste of the Big Apple, she then headed to France to study French and Theatre at the College International de Cannes for six months, where she performed plays in fluent French.

-After soaking in the glitz and the glamour of the French Riviera during the Cannes Film Festival, it was more than abundantly clear that she could NOT go back to the Midwest.
+Once she started soaking up the glitz and glamour of the French Riviera during the Cannes Film Festival, it was more than abundantly clear that she could not go back to the Midwest.
 Her mother gave in to her California dreamin’ and reluctantly bought her a one-way ticket to L.A.
-With only a hundred bucks in her pocket, she set out to make her way in Hollywood without a car, job or home lined up.
-Marisa slowly but surely trekked along juggling acting gigs and bar jobs while living in West Hollywood.
+With only a $100 bill in her pocket, she set out to make her way in Hollywood without a car, job or home lined up.
+Sullivan slowly but surely trekked along juggling acting gigs and bar jobs while living in West Hollywood.
 She completed the Meisner program at the Baron/Brown Studio in Santa Monica and has been expanding her entertainment career ever since (thankfully no longer on a couch tour).

-In past years, Marisa has played Madonna in a live music video showcase, Sharon Stone’s role from “Casino” and she was a lead in the performance art piece to Pink Floyd’s Dark Side of the Moon which received rave reviews in the L.A.
+In past years, Sullivan has played Madonna in a live music video showcase, Sharon Stone’s role from Casino and she was a lead in the performance art piece to Pink Floyd’s Dark Side of the Moon which received rave reviews in the L.A.
 Times, with Sullivan having been featured.
 The stage show went on for years to follow.